For the latest details on our academic's research activity please study their profiles on the School's website. Examples of PhD topics:

 Students must complete the MRes Programme before they can progress on to the PhD.

-There are four MRes options:
+There are two MRes options:

-PhD: The School offers PhD programmes in both Economics and Finance which lead on directly from advanced research training during the MRes year.
+PhD: The School offers PhD programmes in both Economics and Finance which lead on directly from advanced research training during the MRes programme.
 During the programme students will work on their thesis and undertake research work.

 As the majority of our PhD student enter via the MRes programmes, please see the ‘Entry and Funding’ tab on our MRes programme page for funding details.